jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-toggleai-description"></a>

 ### ✏ Description:
-Toggle to enable/disable AI for a Player.
+Toggle AI for a player.

->Note: This will also enable/disable AI for units summoned via `[summon units](#cmd-summon)` command.
+>Note: This also enables/disables AI for units summoned via the [summon](#cmd-summon) command.

 <a name="cmd-toggleai-parameters"></a>